Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 “I love them.”
 Julian gave him a helpless shrug.
 “I don’t want them to hurt.”

 Vemik nodded and squeezed his tail a little tighter.
 The People treated that like a particularly close hug and it was strangely comforting.
 Julian hugged him back, putting as much of his now considerable strength into it as he could to try and communicate his gratitude.
-His hard-earned muscle meant that even a tough human would have been left gasping for breath---Julian had learned that the hard way with his friends---but Ten’Gewek were damn near made of teak, and Vemik had spent over a year beating on iron and making bows.
+His hard-earned muscle meant that even a tough human would have been left gasping for breath - Julian had learned that the hard way with his friends - but Ten’Gewek were damn near made of teak, and Vemik had spent over a year beating on iron and making bows.
 A semi-arboreal lifestyle on a supergravity planet put the kind of solid mass on their bones that a human could only achieve through a lifetime of rugged living and hard work…or through whatever broscience bullshit they did in the SOR.

 Julian grit his teeth and squeezed even harder, and managed to earn the slightest happy grunt of discomfort from Vemik.
 Oddly cheering, that.